splitsploit/splitsploit/README.md

 - 📫 Reach / contact me at **bayuxbca@gmail.com** or **+62-822-6515-7644 ( Whatsapp Only )**

-- ⚡ Can i help you? ask and feel free to discuss all about IT with me. **I'm also open for work or project**
+- ⚡ Need an help? ask and feel free to discuss all about IT with me. **I'm also open for work or project**

 <h3 align="left">Connect with me:</h3>
 <p align="left">